Bloodsport (film): Accolades

-Controversy

-In his book Reel Bad Arabs, media scholar Jack G. Shaheen criticized Bloodsport for reinforcing anti-Arab stereotypes.
-In particular, he wrote, it depicts Syrians as ugly, sexually aggressive, unintelligent, and deceitful.

-Sequels and possible remake
+Sequels

-Bloodsport has been regarded as a cult film.
-Though Jean-Claude Van Damme doesn't appear in additional installments, it was followed by three sequels: Bloodsport II: The Next Kumite (1996), Bloodsport III (1997), and Bloodsport 4: The Dark Kumite (1999).
+Bloodsport spawned four sequels: Bloodsport II: The Next Kumite (1996), Bloodsport III (1997), Bloodsport 4: The Dark Kumite (1999) and Lady Bloodfight (2016).
+None feature Van Damme or the Frank Dux character.

+Possible remake

 A remake of Bloodsport was reported to be in planning in 2011.
 Phillip Noyce was attached to direct a screenplay by Robert Mark Kamen.
 The main character was supposed to be an American Afghanistan War veteran competing in a vale tudo tournament in Brazil.
 Director James McTeigue was attached to the project by 2013, and the filming was to be shot in Australia and Brazil.
-As of 2023, the remake has not been produced.
+In 2026, a new remake was announced to be produced by A24 and written and directed by Michaela Coel.

 Legacy

-According to the American Film Institute, the success of Bloodsport helped the resurgence of the martial arts film genre in America.Jean-Claude Van Damme said the film "helped give the martial arts genre a boost but also foretold certain things like the Ultimate Fighting Championship and the idea of pitting different styles against each other."
+According to the American Film Institute, the success of Bloodsport helped the resurgence of the martial arts film genre in America.